facebook/react-native-website/website/blog/2023-06-21-package-exports-support.md

 # Package Exports Support in React Native

-With the release of React Native 0.72, Metro — our JavaScript build tool — now includes experimental support for the `package.json` [`"exports"` field](https://nodejs.org/docs/latest-v18.x/api/packages.html#exports).
-[When enabled](/blog/2023/06/21/package-exports-support#enabling-package-exports-experimental), it adds the following functionality:
+With the release of [React Native 0.72](/blog/2023/06/21/0.72-metro-package-exports-symlinks), Metro — our JavaScript build tool — now includes beta support for the `package.json` [`"exports"`](https://nodejs.org/docs/latest-v18.x/api/packages.html#exports) field.
+When [enabled](/blog/2023/06/21/package-exports-support#enabling-package-exports-beta), it adds the following functionality:

 - [React Native projects will work with more npm packages out-of-the-box](/blog/2023/06/21/package-exports-support#for-app-developers)
 - [New capabilities for packages to define their API and target React Native](/blog/2023/06/21/package-exports-support#for-package-maintainers-preview)